eisental/RedstoneChips/README.md

 * Input and output numbering starts from the sign onwards. i.e. input/output 0 will be the closest to the sign.
 * The main line can be of any length and input and output blocks can be placed anywhere along this line, on both sides.

-Here's an example of a 4-bit counter chip with 2 inputs and 4 outputs (looking from above, each letter represents one block):
+This is an example 4-bit counter chip with 2 inputs and 4 outputs (looking from above, each letter represents one block):
 * b - main block (sandstone by default) * i - input block (iron block by default) * o - output block (gold block by default) * l - lever on any block face * s - wall sign attached to the main block

 	    s